 - the love and unquestioning support of my family

 Blogging is, for me, cathartic, but I also hope that what I am, what I feel and what I ‘write’ strikes a chord with people out there.
-During the worst times of my depression, whilst I was surrounded by love, I felt alone.
+During the worst times of my depression, whilst I was surrounded by love, I still felt alone.
 I can, and do, empathise with people who are suffering with depression, low self-esteem, from a lack of self-confidence, people who feel out of place.
-I hope that their seeing that someone else has gone through what they are going through makes them feel less alone, that they can see that it is possible to move forward and that there is light at the end of the tunnel.
+I hope that their ‘seeing’ me, someone who has gone through what they are going through, someone who has been rock bottom and come back to life, makes them feel less alone, that they can see that it is possible to move forward and that there is light at the end of the tunnel.
 I also believe that I will benefit hugely from reading about the experiences of others who have trodden similar paths.

 A problem shared can often be a problem halved and I hope that we can share and halve lots of problems.